 Participants will be requested to show their ID.

-Advanced confirmation of your participation is required by the 8 May 2018, specifying your name, surname, date of birth, nationality, ID document.
+Advanced confirmation of your participation is required by the 27 August 2018, specifying your name, surname, date of birth, nationality, ID document.

 Member of the European Parliament